 Summer Cavity Culprits Revealed

-healthy too!
-Chips, sodas and sugary drinks are favorites of many people, but are also dental
+Chips, sodas and sugary drinks are summer favorites, but unfortunately, they are also dental health dangers.

 Lemonade